jdittrich/userNeedResearchBook/text/dataAnalysis.md

 > I wrote my interpretation and ideas in blue at the workflow steps:
 >
 > * Enabling the gadget (a little helper tool) seems to be a prerequisite, so I wrote “setup”
-> * in 2) a series of points concerned with list creation seems to start: “create a list”
+> * In 2), a series of points concerned with list creation seems to start: “create a list”
 > * I added a link to the used tool, so I can see how it works (“see: https//pet…”)
 > * The participant wrote they add P31.
 This is a computer readable identifier for the data property "instanceOf"
 > * For each entry on the list, they seem to open a Wikidata item (“Opens one…”)
 > * Wikipedia is source for data and opened in parallel (“Uses Wikip…”)
-> * 5) seems to be less a workflow step but more a list of problems.
+> * Point 5)  seems to be less a workflow step but more a list of problems.
 > * I was irritated by P1234.
 It is an actual data property on Wikidata, but it did not make much sense, so I assumed 1234 is a placeholder for any number.